Ratan1995/Bar-Chart-re-creation-using-JavaScript/README.md

 Teaching Assistant: Anirudh Govind (Doctoral Researcher at KU Leuven).
 Author Name: Ratan Chandra Bhowmick, Department of Geography, Vrije Universiteit Brussel.

+# Warning #
-## AI-generated platform is being used to error verification of the code and help to understand the javascript ##
+## AI-generated platform is being used to error verification of the code and helps to understand the javascript ##